JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner.md

 - `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
 This class contains the functions that send and receive information to and from the Hardware (Gazebo).
 - `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 - `HAL.getBumperData().state` - to establish if the robot has crashed or not.
-Returns 1 if the robot collides and 0 if it has not crashed.
+Returns 1 if the robot collides and 0 if it has not crashed. **DISABLED**: use laser data in the center (90) to get the same result.
-- `HAL.getBumperData().bumper` - if the robot has crashed, it returns 1 when the crash occurs on center of the robot, 0 when it occurs on its right and 2 if the collision is on its left.
+- `HAL.getBumperData().bumper` - if the robot has crashed, it returns 1 when the crash occurs on center of the robot, 0 when it occurs on its right and 2 if the collision is on its left. **DISABLED**: use laser data in the center (90) to get the same result.
 - `HAL.setV()` - to set the linear speed.
 - `HAL.setW()` - to set the angular velocity.
 - `HAL.getLaserData()` - It allows to obtain the data of the laser sensor, which consists of 180 pairs of values ​​(0-180º, distance in meters).